 About Australia Awards Scholarships

-Australia Awards Scholarships are long term development awards administered by the Department of Foreign Affairs and Trade.
+Australia Awards Scholarships are long-term awards administered by the Department of Foreign Affairs and Trade.

-They aim to contribute to the long term development needs of Australia's partner countries in line with bilateral and regional agreements.
+They aim to contribute to the development needs of Australia's partner countries in line with bilateral and regional agreements.

 They provide opportunities for people from developing countries, particularly those countries located in the Indo-Pacific region, to undertake full time undergraduate or postgraduate study at participating Australian universities and Technical and Further Education (TAFE) institutions.

-The study and research opportunities provided by Australia Awards Scholarships develop skills and knowledge of individuals to drive change and contribute to the development outcomes of their own country.
+The study and research opportunities provided by Australia Awards Scholarships develop the skills and knowledge of individuals to drive change and contribute to development in their own countries.

-- Contribution to Living Expenses (CLE) is a fortnightly contribution to basic living expenses paid at a rate determined by the department.
-From 1 January 2013, CLE payable to Scholars studying under an ADS is A$30,000 per year.
+- Contribution to Living Expenses (CLE) – a fortnightly contribution to basic living expenses paid at a rate determined by the department.

 - Pre-course English (PCE) fees—if deemed necessary PCE may be available for students for in-country and/or in-Australia training